 This course covers two main subjects: first to teach students how to measure radiation and understand the principle of radiation detection, and second to provide detailed radiological protection theory and techniques and develop student understanding and skills in radiation protection fundamentals needed to apply in the operation and maintenance of a nuclear power plant.

-Lecture 3 hrs/wk, Laboratory/Tutorial 2 hrs/wk.
-Prerequisite: AES-711.
+Lecture 3 hrs/wk, Tutorial 1 hr/wk.
+Prerequisite: AES-731.
+Corequisite: AES-782P.